Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Reusing Opportunities in the Serverless Clouds

-\paragraph*{Container image merging} When two or more functions whose container images have only minor differences are launched from a cold start, union mounting can capture and reuse most parts of their images.
+\paragraph*{Container image merging} When two or more functions whose container images have only minor differences are launched from a cold start, union mounting can capture and reuse several parts of their images.
 However, from the serverless platform perspective, these two are separate functions, hence, are treated independently.
-In the event that these functions are infrequently invoked, they can get evicted from the memory.
-To encourage the system to keep these infrequently used functions warm (\ie in the memory), one approach that can be explored is to merge these functions such that they share the same container image.
-In this case, the collective invocation frequency of these functions is increased that can in turn avoid the memory eviction for them.
+If these functions are infrequently invoked, they can get evicted from the memory.
+To encourage the system to keep these infrequently-used functions in the memory, a.k.a. \emph{warm}, one approach is to merge these functions such that they share the same container image.
+In this case, the collective invocation frequency of these functions is increased that can avoid the memory eviction for them.